stakahama/aprl-kpp-gp/README.md

 Simulations:

 - photolysis.txt: input for kpp_constants.f90
 - input\_time.txt: time in units of seconds.
+Note that when partitioning is turned on, the operators are coupled as S1(DT)oS2(DT) so 2*DT is a full timestep for gas-phase chemistry + partitioning.

 		{TSTART}
 		{DURATION}